 Give your child some achievable tasks to complete at home so that they start to become more independent, as well as confident in their abilities.
 At nursery, they may be expected to assist with simple tasks, so its certainly something to get them used to at home.

-Ultimately there’s no right or wrong answer regarding the appropriate time to send your child to nursery.
+Ultimately there’s no right or wrong answer regarding the appropriate time to send your child to Little Angels Kindergarten.
 You have to do what’s right for your family, and if that means you need to return to work, or just free up some time for rest and personal pursuits, then don’t be put off by the advice of others.
 However, helping your child prepare for this new milestone is certainly worth the effort.